Citation, DOI, disclosures and article data

 The function of the uvula is to contribute to palatopharyngeal closure as part of deglutition 4.

-An elongated uvula is a rare finding that may present with symptoms such as chronic cough and obstructive sleep apnea.
-Recurrent upper airway obstruction by the elongated uvula can also mimic asthma in children.
-Uvulectomy is the mainstay of treatment and is curative.
+elongated uvula 6,7: is a rare finding that may present with symptoms such as chronic cough and obstructive sleep apnea; recurrent upper airway obstruction by the elongated uvula can also mimic asthma in children; uvulectomy is the mainstay of treatment and is curative

 History and etymology